OnArrow/recite_word/test/July/test-7.26.md

 # 7.26

 ```
-Can you come the playground a minuit?
+Can you come the playground a minute?

 Yes, of course I can